backpacker69/rnc/0004-unflushable-subscription-issue-modes.md

 ##### bitflags
 As specified in [0001-peerassets-transaction-specification.proto](0001-peerassets-transaction-specification.proto), the `UNFLUSHABLE` issue mode is activated by setting the `0x10` bitflag.

+##### Implementation
+Upon validation of a card transfer transaction not originating from the asset owner, one should check whether the `UNFLUSHABLE` bit is set.
+If set, the transaction should be marked invalid and discarded for the balance calculation.

 ### Subscription mode
 The `SUBSCRIPTION` issue mode marks an address holding tokens as subscribed for a limited timeframe.
 This timeframe is defined by the balance of the account and the time at which the first cards of this token are received.